buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.3 =
 * Groups - Updated the 'Send Invites' interface to be more intuitive
+* Messages - Fixed the Back button not working right after componsing a message, on mobile

 = 1.2.2 =
 * Activity - Fixed certain link embeds URLs not rendering proper results